mhvk/baseband/docs/index.rst

 streamlining data conversion and standardization.
 It provides:

-- File input/output objects for supported radio baseband formats, enabling selective decoding of data into `Numpy arrays <numpy.ndarray>`, and encoding user-defined arrays into baseband formats.
+- File input/output objects for supported radio baseband formats, enabling selective decoding of data into `NumPy arrays <numpy.ndarray>`, and encoding user-defined arrays into baseband formats.
 Supported formats are listed under :ref:`specific file formats <specific_file_formats_toc>`.
-- Helper objects for reading from and writing to an ordered sequence of files as if it was a single file.
+- The ability to read from and write to an ordered sequence of files as if it was a single file.

+For a quick intro to Baseband, please see :ref:`Getting Started with Baseband
+<getting_started>`.

 .. _overview_toc: